Contralto: Subtypes and roles in opera

-Within the contralto voice type category are three generally recognized subcategories: coloratura contralto, an agile voice specializing in florid passages; lyric contralto, a voice lighter in timbre; and dramatic contralto, the deepest, darkest, and most powerful contralto voice.
+Within the contralto voice type category are three generally recognized subcategories: coloratura contralto, an agile voice specializing in florid passages; lyric contralto, a voice lighter in timbre; and dramatic contralto, a deep, dark, and bold contralto voice.

 The coloratura contralto was a favorite voice type of Rossini's.
 Many of his roles listed below were written with this type of voice in mind.
 Lyric contraltos are heavily utilized in both the French and English operatic repertoire.
 Many of the Gilbert and Sullivan contralto roles are best suited with a lyric contralto voice.
 Ma Moss in The Tender Land is a notable lyric contralto role.
 The dramatic contralto voice is heard in much of the German operatic repertoire.
 Erda in Der Ring des Nibelungen and Gaea in Daphne are both good examples of the dramatic contralto.

-True operatic contraltos are rare, and the operatic literature contains few roles written specifically for them.
+True operatic contraltos are rare, and the operatic literature contains few roles written specifically for them with most of those roles singing notes outside of their defined range.
 Contraltos sometimes are assigned feminine roles like Teodata in Flavio, Angelina in La Cenerentola, Rosina in The Barber of Seville, Isabella in L'italiana in Algeri, and Olga in Eugene Onegin, but more frequently they play female villains or trouser roles.
 Contraltos may also be cast in roles originally written for castrati.
 A common saying among contraltos is that they may play only "witches, bitches, or britches."

 Examples of contralto roles in the standard operatic repertoire include the following: